MrCoolTheCucumber/frosty/README.md

 ## TODO:
-- Pass all mooneye tests?
+- Implement Sound?
+Not sure how hard it is
-- implement all cartridge types
+- Implement all cartridge types
-- refactor for better speed in non-release mode (closures in rust seem to be very slow?)
+- [Bonus] Pass all mooneye tests?
+A lot already pass
-- Implement FIFO pipeline for the ppu?
+- [Bonus] Implement FIFO pipeline for the ppu so mid scanline stuff works?

 ## References Used
 - https://github.com/AntonioND/giibiiadvance/blob/master/docs/TCAGBD.pdf